 \subsubsection{Video Generation}

-The generated fake audio is further used as input for generating the corresponding fake visual frames.
-Wav2Lip~\cite{prajwalLip2020} facial reenactment is used for this task as it has been shown to have state-of-the-art output generation quality along with better generalization capability and robustness to unseen scenarios~\cite{jamaludinYou2019, krAutomatic2019}.
-We encountered several issues with using other popular generation methods such as AD-NeRF~\cite{guoADNeRF2021} and ATVGnet~\cite{chenHierarchical2019} in our generation context.
-For example, AD-NeRF is not designed for zero-shot generation of unseen identities, and ATVGnet reenacts the face based on a static reference image, which causes pose inconsistencies on the boundary between fake and real segments.
-Wav2Lip takes a reference video and target audio as input, and generates an output video in which the person in the reference video speaks the target audio content with synced lips.
-The pre-trained Wav2Lip is used and the generated fake visual segments are up-scaled to a resolution of $224\times 224$.
-Most importantly, the generated fake audio and visual segments are synchronized and therefore can be used to replace the original audio and visual segments.
+The generated audio is used as input for generating the corresponding visual frames.
+Wav2Lip~\cite{prajwalLip2020} facial reenactment is used for this task, as it has been shown to achieve state-of-the-art output generation quality along with better generalization~\cite{jamaludinYou2019, krAutomatic2019}.
+We encountered several issues with using other popular visual generation methods such as AD-NeRF~\cite{guoADNeRF2021} and ATVGnet~\cite{chenHierarchical2019}.
+For example, AD-NeRF does not fit in our generation context (\ie zero-shot generation of unseen speakers), and ATVGnet uses a static reference image as input for facial reenactment, resulting in pose inconsistencies on the boundaries between real and fake segments.
+In contrast, Wav2Lip uses a reference video and target audio as input and generates an output video in which the person in the reference video lip-syncs to the target audio content, ensuring pose consistency between real and fake segments.
+We employed a pre-trained Wav2Lip model and upscaled the generated visual segments to a resolution of $224\times 224$.
+The generated audio-visual segments are then synchronized and used to replace the original audio-visual segments.